 .

-To spend time in silence, and practice awareness and receptivity, are an important part of the daily life at Chisholme.
+To spend time in silence, and to practice awareness and receptivity, is an important part of the daily life at Chisholme.

 Reflective activities are balanced with practical work in the kitchen, house and estate.
 Work is an opportunity to put the themes explored in study into practice.
 It is also an opportunity to learn new skills and connect with the bountiful land Chisholme is supported by.
 Work can be contemplative, devotional and a form of study in itself.